 In this eBook sample, learning leader and CLW speaker Brandon Carson shares how to shape your thinking around fundamental components driving the digital transformation.
 The book describes five factors on which learning leaders should focus to help their employees and customers take full advantage of new technology.
 The choices learning leaders make now impact an organization’s ability to focus on real outcomes and measurable results.
 Brandon Carson is Director of Learning at The Home Depot.

-Prior to Corporate Learning Week Silicon Valley this upcoming March, we spoke with keynote panelist Kate Berardo on emerging technologies in L&D and the steps Facebook is taking to reinvent the learning experience.
+Prior to last year's Corporate Learning Week Silicon Valley, we spoke with keynote panelist Kate Berardo on emerging technologies in L&D and the steps Facebook is taking to reinvent the learning experience.
 Kate Berardo is currently the Head of Leadership Development at Facebook.
+This year's event will have even more top notch speakers like Kate onsite.
+Join us March 25-27, 2019 in San Francisco, CA.

-In this keynote speaker spotlight, we spoke with Brandon Carson about his top priorities for 2018, what inspired him to write his latest book Learning in the Age of Immediacy, his advice for learning leaders working with emerging workplace disruptions and more.
+In this keynote speaker spotlight from last year's Corporate Learning Week Silicon Valley, we spoke with Brandon Carson about his top priorities for 2018, what inspired him to write his latest book Learning in the Age of Immediacy, his advice for learning leaders working with emerging workplace disruptions and more.